neagle/n3/src/content/posts/aviation.md

 This is one of the _very_ few instances in which I don't love the version of a cocktail on [Tuxedo no. 2](https://tuxedono2.com/aviation-cocktail-recipe).
 It's too sweet.

-I (maybe not coincidentally) like the version Robert Hess uses in [this video](https://www.youtube.com/watch?v=bwufKaNzNUA) from the series he did for the Small Screen network.
+I prefer the version Robert Hess uses in [this video](https://www.youtube.com/watch?v=bwufKaNzNUA) from the series he did for the Small Screen network.
+(It's probably not a coincidence: this is the first version I learned to make.)
 The videos are a bit of a blast from the past, especially in their reminder that there was a time where it was not particularly easy to find crème de violette.
 But I fell in love with cocktails through Hess's gentle, charming, accessible videos and they will forever have a place in my heart.

 For gin, my favorite choice here might be good old Beefeater.
-I don't much like [Aviation](https://www.aviationgin.com/) gin, as it has a soft quality that leaves me unsatisfied.
+I don't much like [Aviation](https://www.aviationgin.com/) gin in this cocktail, despite its name, as it has a soft quality that leaves me unsatisfied.
 I like a sharp edge to my Aviation.
+Most traditional London Dry gins should work.